 The first thing any new hiker needs to do is choose the best Banff hiking trail for them and their abilities.
 That means paying attention to things like distance, elevation, average time, logistics, routing, and taking into account their physical fitness ability.
 Remember that everyone hikes at different paces and abilities so what works for your friend may not work for you.

-- Distance: Look up the hike you want to do on AllTrails and take note of the length and decide if you have it in you to go 5km, 10km, 15 km, etc.
+- Distance: Look up the hike you want to do on AllTrails and local guidebooks and take note of the length and decide if you have it in you to go 5km, 10km, 15 km, etc.

 - Elevation: It’s not only distance you have to look at but elevation.
 See what the elevation gain is on AllTrails to determine how much incline you can handle for the day.
 Some of the hikes here are short in km, but have crazy elevation gain, so make sure you’re looking at that.

 - Time: Read reviews and see what the average person is completing the hike in to determine how much time it will take you.
 I like to also ask Facebook groups or read helpful blogs (like this one!) to decide on average time.

 - Weather: I’ll go into this more later, but make sure to check the weather before heading out.
 It will significantly affect your movement.

 - Fitness Ability: Are you physically fit, or do you usually move a little slower?
 Take into account your fitness when picking out a Banff hiking trail.

 - Logistics: Is the trailhead hard to find?
 Do you have to drive hours to reach it?
 Will you have to bushwack to get to a path?
 Will you be out of service the entire time?
 These are all things to consider when picking a hiking trail in Banff.